kevin-bernardi/CudaGrid3D/README.md

     // free volume computation with ray tracing
     // ...

-    // update the 2D grid using the 3D grid and the thresholds updateGrid2D(h_map, freeThreshold, maxUnknownConfidence, minOccupiedConfidence);
+    // update the 2D grid using the 3D grid (projection) updateGrid2D(h_map, freeThreshold, maxUnknownConfidence, minOccupiedConfidence);

-    // occupancy grid without robot position
-    cv::Mat occupancyMap = getGrid2D(h_map, freeThreshold, warningThreshold, occupiedThreshold)
+    // occupancy grid without the robot position marker cv::Mat occupancyMap = getGrid2D(h_map, freeThreshold, warningThreshold, occupiedThreshold);

     // --- ALTERNATIVELY ---
-    // occupancy grid with robot position
+    // occupancy grid with the robot position marker

     // robot position
     CudaGrid3D::CudaTransform3D robot_position;
+    int marker_radius = 3;

-    cv::Mat occupancyMap = getGrid2D(h_map, freeThreshold, warningThreshold, occupiedThreshold, &robot_position)
+    cv::Mat occupancyMap = getGrid2D(h_map, freeThreshold, warningThreshold, occupiedThreshold, &robot_position, marker_radius);
     // ---------------------

     // display the occupancy 2D map
     cv::imshow("Occupancy Map", occupancyMap);
     cv::waitKey(10);

-    ...
+    [...]
 ```

 ## 3D Mesh Generation

 The library has a function to generate a 3D mesh in Wavefront format (.obj).

-Call the `generateMesh` function to generate a mesh of the entire 3D grid at the specified path.
+Call the `generateMesh3D` function to generate a mesh of the entire 3D grid at the specified path.
 This function creates a cube for each cell marked as occupied and can quicly increase in size for big 3D grids (> 1 GB).

-For this reason the library also provides the function `generateSimpleMesh` which generates a simple mesh where a vertex (and not a cube) is created for each cell marked as occupied.
+For this reason the library also provides the function `generateSimpleMesh3D` which generates a simple mesh where a vertex (and not a cube) is created for each cell marked as occupied.
+This function can also generate a mesh of the free space if the last argument (`isOccupationMesh`) is false.

 The mesh file can be later imported in any 3D viewer application.